Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>The so-called hanging bridge, from a distance.</figcaption>
 </figure>

 I ate outside, observing the Spanish street scenes in what was a fairly residential area, and drank 2 cañas of Radler.
-1 caña = slightly less than half a pint.
+A caña is slightly less than half a pint.

 ### Day 2, Monday, October 9th, Castro-Urdiales (35.1km, 55.2km total)
 Didn't sleep well, there were sick people coughing and I was woken up twice by a mosquito buzzing in my ear.
 I also had to pee several times during the night thanks to those damn cañas.
 Then I woke up at 5am from the noise of departing pilgrims.
 So, I was very tired.
 My feelings varied between happiness and anxiety.
 I was still adapting to the routine, and was worried that I might get stuck paying for an overpriced hotel again.